 - If your baby is very fussy or clingy, try using a sling or carrier to keep him close for calming.

-A Safe Environment: A safe and healthy home environment ensures proper development with minimal risk.
+A safe and healthy home environment ensures proper development with minimal risk.

 - Child-Proof your home by putting locks on the cabinets, safety plugs in the outlets, gates up at stairs, corner protectors on all sharp edges, move electrical cords out of reach, and secure all doors and windows with out-of-reach locks and knob covers.